- One low monthly payment

 You also won’t be charged until you actually receive a settlement — there are no hidden monthly fees.
 And if you want to cancel out of the program, it’s an easy process with no fees involved.

-While most debt settlement companies only work with unsecured debt, National Debt Relief can sometimes help with secured loans or even private student loans.
-If you’re burdened with these types of debts, then it’s worth reaching out to National Debt Relief.
+While most debt settlement companies only work with unsecured debt, National can sometimes help with secured loans or even private student loans.
+If you’re burdened with these types of debts, then it’s worth reaching out to them.

-Within these categories, however, there are some restrictions on debt that National Debt Relief can’t help you with, including:
+Within these categories, however, there are some restrictions on debt that they can’t help you with, including:

-We also appreciate that National Debt Relief has worked with tens of thousands of clients over the years.
+We also appreciate that they have worked with tens of thousands of clients over the years.
 You don’t get much more experience than that!

 There are a lot of debt settlement companies out there, even if you’re just looking at the ones on our list of best picks.